ArchipelagoMW/Archipelago/worlds/cvcotm/docs/en_Castlevania - Circle of the Moon.md

 Yes.
 All alternate classes (Magician, Fighter, Shooter, and Thief) are all unlocked and usable from the start by registering their names shown on the Data Select screen.

-If you intend to play as the Magician, it is highly recommend to put all of your cards in `start_inventory_from_pool` so that the logic can properly account for starting with all cards (and because all locally-placed cards that are your own will immediately be detected by the client as found while playing as this class).
+If you intend to play as the Magician, it is highly recommended to put all of your cards in `start_inventory_from_pool` so that the logic can properly account for starting with all cards (and because all locally-placed cards that are your own will immediately be detected by the client as found while playing as this class).